 Ingredients for one

-- 1/2 cup of organic oats (I prefer gluten free)
+- 1/2 cup of organic oats, soaked in the milk overnight (I prefer gluten free)

 - About half an inch of turmeric root